Here are a few tips on running your engine - late in the season.

 - After each outing, pull the hull drain plug in your boat and tilt the bow up to allow all water to drain from the bilge.

 - And after you've taken your last boating trip of the season, don't forget to winterize appropriately, including these basic steps:

-- Gasoline containing alcohol (ethanol or methanol) can cause formation of acid during storage and can damage the fuel system.
+- Gasoline containing alcohol (ethanol or methanol) can cause the formation of acid during storage and can damage the fuel system.
 If you use gasoline that contains alcohol, drain as much of the remaining gasoline as possible from the fuel tank, remote fuel line, and engine fuel system.

-- Then fill the fuel tank and engine fuel system with treated (stabilized) fuel to help prevent formation of varnish and gum.
+- Then fill the fuel tank and engine fuel system with treated (stabilized) fuel to help prevent the formation of varnish and gum.

 Following these simple tips – and the advice offered in the owner's manual for your engine – will keep you boating longer now and in the coming spring.